 Summer Seminary Immersion Program

-Program Date: June 26 - July 10, 2021
+Program Date: June 15 - 29, 2024

 Fr.
 Matthew Hovde, C.S.C., is a Holy Cross priest and native of Miami, Florida.
 Fr.
 Matthew joined the Congregation of Holy Cross as a freshman at the University of Notre Dame in 2007, entering the Old College Undergraduate Seminary.
 He was ordained a priest at the Basilica of the Sacred Heart on Notre Dame’s campus in 2016, and served for four years in pastoral ministry at Notre Dame, including time as a campus minister, chaplain, and rector.
 Fr.
-Matthew currently is a doctoral researcher at the Katholieke Universiteit Leuven in the Faculty of Theology and Religious Studies.
-His research in theological anthropology focuses upon the paradigm which the evangelical counsels provide for the Christian understanding of human personhood
+Matthew is currently a doctoral researcher at the Katholieke Universiteit Leuven in the Faculty of Theology and Religious Studies.
+His research in theological anthropology focuses upon the paradigm which the evangelical counsels provide for the Christian understanding of human personhood.